Reflecting Upon Irreducible Mind

 described as "Survival of the Fittest."
 This is the way this "selection"

-happens, that is, not by nature choosing who will live, but rather by nature
+happens, that is, not by nature choosing who will live, but rather by

-to be found in lamarckism either)
+are not to be found in lamarckism either)

 There are some problems with that paragraph: